thewca/wca-regulations/wca-regulations-2013.md

         - 5b5a) If one or more parts without coloured faces is affected, the puzzle is considered solved.
         - 5b5b) If one part with one coloured face is affected, the puzzle is considered solved.
         - 5b5c) If more than one part with one coloured face is affected, the puzzle is considered unsolved (DNF).
-        - 5b5d) If one or more parts with more than one coloured face, the puzzle is considered unsolved (DNF).
+        - 5b5d) If one or more parts with more than one coloured face is affected, the puzzle is considered unsolved (DNF).
         - 5b5e) 5b5c and 5b5d supercede 5b5a and 5b5b.
 - 5c) If a competitor has a puzzle defect, this does not give him the right to an extra attempt.